malbright345/API-Gateway-Security-Project/README.md

 <br />
 <br />
 <br />
-In the URL bar, type the API "invoke URL" / the name of the lambda function.
-Accessing the "Hello from Lambda: Secure me!" message proves that the endpoint is openly accessible without needing any credentials to authenticate:  <br/>
+In the URL bar, type the API "invoke URL" /  name of the lambda function to specify the path.
+Accessing the "Hello from Lambda: Secure me!" message proves that this path is openly accessible:  <br/>
 <br/>
 <img src="https://i.imgur.com/dh9vJsX.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />